SEVEN LAKES CHAMPIONSHIP GOLF (519-972-1177)

 finishes like it began.
 With a tree lined dogleg par four - this one bending right to left.

-The clubhouse at Seven Lakes provides simple amenities, including a snack bar with hot and cold sandwiches and beverages available.
-A canopied patio area added in 2006
+Currently, the clubhouse at Seven Lakes provides simple amenities, including a snack bar with hot and cold sandwiches and beverages available.
+A canopied patio area affords

 The 18th hole layout is complemented by the 9-hole Old Course - which includes an island green par three - featured in the opening photograph of this review.
 The setting is rustic